Step-By-Step Guide: How to Advertise on Google

 One way to think about a Google SERP is as real estate.
 Making it onto page one of the results can definitely be called luxury living.
 You can do this for free by managing your SEO (search engine optimization) to drive more organic traffic to your site, a must-do for every website.
 But even more exclusive than the general page one organic results is the area reserved at the very top and the very bottom of the page for paid ads, due to the high visibility of these sections.
 These areas are kind of like waterfront property.
 So if you want to wake up to ocean views, you’re going to have get ready to shell out a bit more.
 That’s where SEM (search engine marketing) comes in.
 In Google-land, that means getting your business’ name placed in those prime locations will require some cash.

 Of course, one publicity-boosting strategy is not inherently better than the other.
-Your choice about whether to pursue paid advertising in addition to your organic efforts will depend a lot on your industry, your targeting goals, and your own analysis of any experimentation that you conduct with each.
+Your choice about whether to pursue paid advertising in addition to your organic marketing strategies will depend a lot on your industry, your targeting goals, and your own analysis of any experimentation that you conduct with each.
 If you have decided that paid advertising is right for you, but are a small business operating on an equally small marketing budget, the prospect of putting down money can have you cringing.
 That’s why we’ll walk you through tips for spending strategically to get the biggest bang for your buck.

 To understand how to design an effective Google advertising campaign, it’s first important to have an awareness of how the search engine selects which ads get shown the royal treatment of featured placement on its SERPs.
 Essentially, it’s a mix of how much money you’re willing to bid plus the quality of your ad.